-- 2 Send via Bluetooth: Send a contact(vCard) via Bluetooth.
-In case Bluetooth power is not on, a notice pops up to turn Bluetooth on. - Delete: Delete the selected entry in your Contacts. - 4 on Delete Multiple: Choose from Selective/ All to delete multiple entries at one time. - Edit: Edit the selected contact information. - 6mm Set Speed Dial/ Remove Speed Dial: Set a speed dial or remove the speed dial. - Set As My Circle/ Remove My Circle: Set the selected number as your Circle or remove it.
+- 2 abc Delete: Delete the selected entry in your Contacts. - 3 def Edit: Edit the selected contact information. - 4 and Delete Multiple: Choose Selective/ All to delete multiple entries at one time. - 5 ⋈ Send via Bluetooth: Send the contact (as a vCard) via Bluetooth. - 6 Set Speed Dial/ Remove Speed Dial: Set a speed dial or remove the speed dial.